deepgram/kur/docs/source/troubleshooting.rst

 - If you are trying to run on a CPU, do *one* of the following.

 	- Switch another backend.
-For example, if you are currently using the Keras backend with Theano (the default), try switching to the Tensorflow
+For example, if you are currently using the Keras backend with Theano (the default), try switching to the TensorFlow
 	  backend:

 	  .. code-block:: yaml